Blood Chemistry Testing

 Regenerus Labs is a UK-based functional laboratory I have worked with for many years — I co-founded Omnos, which is now integrated with Regenerus.
 Their 57-marker blood chemistry panel covers the essential clinical territory without unnecessary duplication.
 The panel has been curated for functional clinical work: the markers are selected with interpretation in mind, not just coverage for coverage's sake.

-57 markers Full thyroid (TSH, T3, T4) Full lipid panel Iron studies HbA1c Sex hormones CRP + inflammation Liver + kidney function Vitamin D B12 + folate
+57 markers Full thyroid (TSH, T3, T4) Full lipid panel Iron studies HbA1c Sex hormones Thyroid antibodies Liver + kidney function Vitamin D B12 + folate

 Strengths